hazelcast/hazelcast-reference-manual/src/JCache-NearCache.md

 ### JCache Near Cache

 Cache entries in Hazelcast are stored as partitioned across the cluster.
-When you try to read a record with the key `k`, if the current node is not the owner of that key (i.e. not the owner of partition that the key belongs to), Hazelcast sends a remote operation to the owner node.
+When you try to read a record with the key `k`, if the current member is not the owner of that key (i.e. not the owner of partition that the key belongs to), Hazelcast sends a remote operation to the owner member.
 Each remote operation means lots of network trips.
 If your cache is used for mostly read operations, it is advised to use a near cache storage in front of the cache itself to read cache records faster and consume less network traffic.
 <br><br>
 ![image](images/NoteSmall.jpg) ***NOTE:*** *Near cache for JCache is only available for clients NOT members.*